Understanding Aadhaar Security and Data Protection

 Keeping Your Aadhaar Number Private and Safe

 Your Aadhaar number is a valuable piece of your identity, so treat it with the same care as your other important documents, like your passport or driving licence.
-Avoid sharing your full Aadhaar number unnecessarily, especially on social media or with untrusted individuals or websites.
+Only share your full Aadhaar number when absolutely necessary, and be especially cautious on social media or with unverified individuals or websites.
 Be mindful of where you leave copies of your Aadhaar and always shred them when they are no longer needed.

 Using Your Aadhaar Safely When You Go Online